ParanoidRat/azure-elk-templates/README.md

 * deploy a set of Logstash workers with proper Redis and Elasticsearch config
 * deploy nodes in different subnets
 * configure Logstash for processing of ISC DHCPD logs (syslog)
-* (TODO) configure Logstash for processing of NProbe NetFlow logs
-* (TODO) provide Filebeat config to ship DHCPD and NProbe logs to Redis
-* (TODO) deploy Ngnix for Kibana TLS and Auth

 ## Getting Started